StuartLittlefair/python-bootcamp/PHY116/README.md

 unzip python-teaching.zip
 ```

-and start the IPython notebook in the resulting directory.
+and start the Jupyter notebook in the resulting directory.

 ```
-ipython notebook
+jupyter notebook
 ```